 The managerial sub-category mirrors how the organization deals with conflict and reducing uncertainty, encompassing the internal integration and control of the organization.
 This sub-category is described via two types of structure: (a) autonomy structure, as reflected in organization charts, job descriptions, and financial control systems; and (b) managerial styles, as expressed by individual managers in day-to-day interpersonal relationships.
-Through these expressions of structure, the organization can satisfy the demands of its members and reconcile conflicts between them.

-Miles and Snow recognize this sub-category as the administrative problem, arguing that organizations must focus on reducing uncertainty within the organizational system.
+Through these expressions of structure, the organization can satisfy the demands of its members and reconcile conflicts between them.65 problem, arguing that organizations must focus on reducing uncertainty within the organizational system.
 From their perspective, the organization must be capable of engaging in rationalizing and stabilizing activities that have successfully solved problems faced by the organization.
 This process involves more than just rationalizing the system already developed (uncertainty reduction); the organization must also formulate and implement processes that will allow the organization to continue to evolve (innovation).